Triqueon/MMM-PublicTransportBerlin/README.md

 ## Special Thanks

+* [deg0nz](https://github.com/deg0nz) for creating the [MMM-PublicTransportBerlin](https://github.com/deg0nz/MMM-PublicTransportBerlin) module, on which this one is based
 * [Michael Teeuw](https://github.com/MichMich) for inspiring me and many others to build a MagicMirror.
 * [Jannis Redmann](https://github.com/derhuerst) for creating the [vbb-hafas](https://github.com/derhuerst/vbb-hafas) REST API.
 You made my life a lot easier with this!